asghar-0017/rajby-pvt/MAKE_INVOICE_REF_NO_OPTIONAL.md

 ### What This Change Accomplishes

-1. **Eliminates Upload Errors**: Users can now upload Excel files without the `invoiceRefNo` column
+1. **Eliminates Upload Errors**: Users can now upload Excel files with empty `invoiceRefNo` values
 2. **Maintains Functionality**: The `invoiceRefNo` field is still processed if present in the uploaded data
-3. **Flexible Uploads**: Users have the choice to include or exclude this field based on their needs
+3. **Flexible Uploads**: Users can leave the field empty or fill it based on their needs
-4. **Template Simplification**: The Excel template no longer includes the `Invoice Ref No` column
+4. **Template Consistency**: The Excel template still includes the `Invoice Ref No` column for user convenience

 ### What This Change Does NOT Affect